SeanEtherington/SQL_Project_Data_Roles/README.md

 # The Analysis
 ### 1. Top Paying Data Analyst Jobs
-To identify the highest-paying roles, I filtered data analyst positions by average yearly salary.
+To identify the highest-paying roles, I filtered data analyst positions by the average yearly salary.
 This query highlights the high paying opportunities in the field.
 ``` sql
 SELECT
     job_id,